 The Committee may grant incentive stock options under the 2020 Plan which meet the requirements of section 422 of the Code.
 Under the 2020 Plan, the aggregate fair market value, determined at the time the option is granted, of the common stock with respect to which incentive stock options are exercisable for the first time by any participant during any calendar year (under the 2020 Plan and any other incentive stock option plans of the Company) may not exceed \$100,000, or any other limit as may be prescribed by the Code from time to time.
-The option exercise price per share will be determined by the Committee but will not be less than 100% of the "fair market value" of the common stock on the date of grant of such option.
-In the case of a grant of an incentive stock option to a participant who, at the time such option is granted, owns stock possessing more than 10% of the combined voting power of all classes of stock of the Company, the option exercise price per share under such option will not be less than 110% of the "fair market value" of the common stock on the date of grant of such option and such option will expire and no longer be exercisable no later than five years from the date of grant of such option.
+The option exercise price per share will be determined by the Committee but will not be less than 100% of the "fair market value" of the common stock option to a participant who, at the time such option is granted, owns stock possessing more than 10% of the combined voting power of all classes of stock of the Company, the option exercise price per share under such option will not be less than 110% of the "fair market value" of the company of the common stock on the date of grant of such option and such option will expire and no longer be exercisable no later than five years from the date of grant of such option.